-Pupils with an Education, Health and Care Plan or a Statement of Special Educational Needs (see note 1)
+Pupils with an Education, Health and Care Plan (see note 1)

 Please note that the admission of pupils with an Education, Health and Care Plan is dealt with by a completely separate procedure.
-Children with a Statement of Special Educational Needs or Education, Health and Care Plan that names the school must be admitted.
+Children with an Education, Health and Care Plan that names the school must be admitted.
 Where this takes place before the allocation of places under these arrangements this will reduce the number of places available to other children.